 Domestic Asset Protection Trusts

-While many asset protection trusts are located offshore, Domestic Asset Protection Trusts (DAPTs), can also provide some protection from creditors.
-But DAPTs are not available to all U.S. residents.
-Currently, just 17 states permit DAPTs, which are irrevocable and have independent trustees.
-These states are:
+Though many asset protection trusts are located offshore, Domestic Asset Protection Trusts (DAPTs) can also provide some protection from creditors.
+However, DAPTs are not available to all U.S. residents.
+Only the following 17 states permit DAPTs:

 - Alaska